Table of Contents

 1 NMEA2000 Backbone / Master cable / Trunk

-The backbone is the master cable of the NMEA2000 network, which runs horizontally through the ship, parallel to the keel.
+The NMEA2000 backbone is a line that runs through the ship horizontally, parallel to the keel.
 This master cable can consist of single T-pieces, multiple distributers or a combination of both.
 The T-pieces and multiple distributers can either be connected directly to each other or via a network cable.
 The length of a backbone could thus reach up to 200m from bow to stern, depending on the type of cable.
 The backbone transmits all data to the devices in the network.

 NMEA2000 T-Pieces, multiple distributers and network cable